ersilia-os/easylinkage/README.md

-# probalinkage
+# Probabilistic record linkage

-Probabilistic record linkage between a query and a target table
+This repository is largely based on the `recordlinkage` package.